GSA-TTS/FAC-transition-site/src/resources/workbooks/federal-awards-audit-findings.md

 Select "Y" if the auditor identified an audit finding as the basis for a modified opinion.
 If not, select "N".

+If this field is “Y”, column E must be “N”.

 ### Column E: Other Matters

 Select "Y" if the auditor identified an audit finding in the "Other Matters" section of the audit report PDF.
 If not, select "N".

+If column D is “Y”, this field must be “N.”

 ### Column F: Material Weakness